 Interesting fact: Did you know those Nespresso pods that your dinner host believes to be a rare delicacy are actually dead stale coffee?
 And can cost over 40 dollars a pound!?!?!

 The coffee I drink, and those coffee drinkers who are unplugged from the matrix, is typically 3-14 days old from the roasting machine.

 In other words, we buy fresh coffee almost every week, similar to buying bread, milk or eggs.
 You don't see people hoarding milk during this COVID-19 crisis, do you?
 Why?
 Because it would all spoil.
 This is how coffee should be treated.
-Instead, the average consumer has no idea that coffee goes stale, so everyone in Costco who is LOADING up on everything under the sun, including coffee, is actually loading up on stale coffee.
+Instead, the average consumer has no idea that coffee goes stale, so everyone in Costco who are LOADING up on everything under the sun, including coffee, are actually loading up on stale coffee.

 How to Make Coffee At Home

 If you’re ready to make a change and freshen up your coffee game, consider making your coffee at home.
 To produce quality coffee at home, like the ones you normally find in the coffee shops, follow these 3 simple rules:

 - Buy FRESH...
 3 to 14 days from roast date.